cone/training/reactjs/README.md

 }
 ```
 3. Items that share similar data or behavior (e.g. items in a list, very similar sections, etc) are candidates to be abstracted in their own components.
 Also we can abstract components to gain more readability.
 However we need to avoid overdoing components.
+4. Structure of a React component should be consistent: First lines should be any hook into the state, then any computations based on the state.
+5. Preferably put content that is conditionally rendered into a separate component.